Medical Certificate Cause of Death (MCCD)

 You must book an appointment to register a death.

-You must register a death within five days unless the coroner is involved.
+A death must be registered in the district where it occurred.
+It should be registered within five days unless the coroner is involved.

 If the death has been Reported to a coroner, they will inform you when you are able to make an appointment to register the death.